nicfel/AIM-Tutorial/README.md

 ### Loading the different loci

 The sequences for the different loci can be found in the _data_ folder name can be either drag and dropped into BEAUti or imported by _Import Alignment_.
-It will ask you what type the data is.
+It will ask us what type the data is.
 If we say nucleotide, it will ask us for each loci individually.
 Since all loci are nucleotide data, we can choose _all are nucleotide_.
 To speed up the setup later, we can press _Link Site Models_ and _Link Clock Models_

 ### Get species corresponding to the different individuals (Taxon sets)